What do humans, animals and social networks have in common? They’re all masters of the art of seduction.

 Before a night out, we spend time choosing an outfit and putting our “glad rags” on, heaven forbid somebody turns up wearing the same as us!
 Why is this a drama?
 Because as individuals we don’t like to blend in.
 Brands are the same.
 If we focus communications on our unique selling point our audience is in a better position to know why we’re a better catch than our competitor.

 Creating social conversation around our brand should be a top goal of any social media strategy, but remember, nobody likes a date who constantly talks about themselves!
 Social media is a relationship marketing discipline and all good relationships require good listening skills.
 By listening online, we are able to understand how journalists, customers, and other industry influencers perceive our brand.
 If we know our crush doesn’t like XYZ, we know what we must change to obtain them!
-Moreover, social listening tools such as Meltwater can help us uncover industry trends so that we can leverage trends to help us remain topical and top of the mind.
+Moreover, a social listening tool such as Meltwater can help us uncover industry trends so that we can leverage trends to help us remain topical and top of mind.